 Yearly, nearly 50,000 people are diagnosed with oral cancer, and over 9,000 of the cases end fatally.
 These statistics are unacceptable, so something has to be done to reverse the trend.
 The good news is that through early detection, the chances of beating this potentially life-threatening disease and reaching the five-year survival benchmark is as high as 75%.

 That’s why we encourage you to be proactive in visiting us at Jacksonville Complete Dentistry for preventive care.
 While you’re here, Dr. Barker will conduct a complete oral cancer screening.
-Contact us today to schedule a visit so you can be protected!
+Contact our friendly dental team today to schedule a visit so you can be protected!

 Oral cancer typically starts in the flat cells of the mouth and along the tongue and lips.
 Some of the warning signs to be on the lookout for are red or white spots, sores on the tongue, ulcers or odd lumps.
 Other parts that can be affected are the teeth, gums, the area beneath the tongue and the roof of the mouth.